isabella232/js-node-callbacks/readme.md

 module.exports = router;
 ```

-The only thing this router does at the moment is to echo what ever your post in to sinch.
+The only thing this router does at the moment is to echo whatever you post in to sinch.
 Try it out and make sure it works.
 I am using Postman to create my day to day testing.
 ![](images/postman_hello.png)

 ## Add Sinch funcationality.
-As mentioned before as soon as someone calls in on a the phonenumber sinch will make a call back to my backend and I can respond with what we call SVAML, General information about our rest API's can be found [here](https://www.sinch.com/docs/voice/rest/) and for this tutorial we are particularly interested in the [ICE](https://www.sinch.com/docs/voice/rest/#ICE) event.
+As mentioned before as soon as someone calls in on a the phone number sinch will make a call back to my backend and I can respond with what we call SVAML, General information about our rest API's can be found [here](https://www.sinch.com/docs/voice/rest/) and for this tutorial we are particularly interested in the [ICE](https://www.sinch.com/docs/voice/rest/#ICE) event.
-So when ever someone calls in I want to connect them to my conference with their caller id.
-So Reading the docs, I see that if to connect to a conference (which is infact exactly what a hot line is) I just need to respond this:
+So whenever someone calls in I want to connect them to my conference with their caller id.
+So reading the docs, I see that if to connect to a conference (which is in fact exactly what a hot line is) I just need to respond this:

 ```javascript
 {